robmcmullen/peppy/manual/running.rst

 Up and Running with Peppy
 *************************

-Once peppy is installed_, starting the application depends how you installed the code.
+Once peppy is installed__, starting the application depends how you installed the code.

-.. _installed: /download.html
+__ /download.html

 Downloaded from source:
     If you downloaded peppy but did not install the source, you run the